Faculty/Staff Employee Assistance

 - Consultations and training services for faculty and staff management

-Employee Assistance is available to UC Berkeley faculty, staff, visiting scholars, post-doctoral appointees, and their partners/spouses and family dependents.
+Employee Assistance is available to UC Berkeley faculty, staff, visiting scholars, post-doctoral appointees, and their partners/spouses and adult family dependents.
 Employee Assistance is also available to Lawrence Berkeley National Laboratory employees, and their families and dependents.
 Our services are completely voluntary.
 There is no fee for services.

 Services Available to Faculty and Staff Management